h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 5\.
 Set the Driverless AI License Key as a temporary environment variable:

-Note: If you don't have a license key, you can obtain one through our [21-day trial license](https://www.h2o.ai/try-driverless-ai/) option.
+Note: If you don't have a license, you can obtain one through our [21-day trial license](https://www.h2o.ai/try-driverless-ai/) option.
 Note: Aquarium will not contain a **Driverless AI License Key**.
 Through the [21-day trial license](https://www.h2o.ai/try-driverless-ai/) option, you will be able to obtain a temporary **Driverless AI License Key** necessary for this tutorial.

 ```bash
 # Set Driverless AI License Key